kdinluks/ingest-ts-ws/README.md

             --ti : used to specify the tag name column index as explained above.
             --di : used to specify the timestamp column index as explained above.
             --vi : used to specify the value column index as explained above.
+            -c : used to specify the character used in the concatenation of equipment name and tag name to create the meter name.
+            The default is "_"
+            -k : used to specify the index of the column that contains the meter name.
+            Note, if you specify -k you don't need to specify -ei and -ti as they won't be used.

 ### Alternatively you can pass a Yaml configuration following the config.yml template
 ```bash